How to Play C on Ukulele + 5 Easy Variations!

 This hit tune is a superb piece for beginners and people in search of an intro to the reggae style.
 “One Love/People Get Ready” was first launched on Bob’s unbelievable album, Exodus.

-The ukulele chords on this immortal tune by Bob Marley are C, G, F, Am.
+The ukulele chords on this immortal tune by Bob Marley are C, G, F, and Am.
 For the verse, we’ve got two strums on C, Am, F, and C. For the refrain, you’ll strum the C and G 4 times each.

-Then strum the F, C, G, C two times each.
+Then strum the F, C, G, and C two times each.
 Then repeat from the top.
 All the strums are downwards.
 Nonetheless a simple tune, with the minor challenge of counting strums.

 Conclusion – How to Play C on Ukulele

-Well, we believe this was one very simple guide on how to play the C ukulele chord on ukulele and we believe that you’ll master it very easily.
+Well, we believe this was one very simple guide on how to play the C ukulele chord on the ukulele and we believe that you’ll master it very easily.